 - (D) To hear and decide variance requests as set forth in section M.C.L.A. § 125.3604 of the Zoning Enabling Act.
-However, this shall not include the authority to grant use variances. - (G) To obtain a variance from such dimensional requirements as lot area and width regulations, building height and square foot regulations, yard width and depth regulations, off-street parking and loading space regulations, sign regulations and other similar requirements as specified in this Ordinance, the applicant must submit an affidavit indicating that a "practical difficulty" exists, by explaining: - (1) How the strict enforcement of the provisions of the Zoning Ordinance would cause practical difficulties and deprive the owner of rights enjoyed by all other property owners owning property within the same zoning district or render conformity with such restrictions unnecessarily burdensome. - (2) The conditions and circumstances unique to the property which are not similarly applicable to other properties in the same zoning district. - (3) The conditions and circumstances unique to the property were not created by the owner, or his predecessor in title, within the time following the effective date of the provisions alleged to adversely affect such property. - (4) Why the requested variance will not confer special privileges that are denied other properties similarly situated and in the same zoning district. - (5) Why the requested variance will not be contrary to the spirit and intent of this Zoning Ordinance.
+However, this shall not include the authority to grant use variances. - (G) To obtain a variance from such dimensional requirements as lot area and width regulations, building height and square foot regulations, yard width and depth regulations, off-street parking and loading space regulations, sign regulations and other similar requirements as specified in this Ordinance, the applicant must submit an affidavit indicating that a "practical difficulty" exists by demonstrating all of the following: - (1) That the strict enforcement of the provisions of the Zoning Ordinance would cause practical difficulties and deprive the owner of rights enjoyed by all other property owners owning property within the same zoning district or render conformity with such restrictions unnecessarily burdensome. - (2) That the conditions and circumstances are unique to the property and are not similarly applicable to other properties in the same zoning district. - (3) That the conditions and circumstances unique to the property were not created by the owner, or his predecessor in title, within the time following the effective date of the provisions alleged to adversely affect such property. - (4) That the requested variance will not confer special privileges that are denied other properties similarly situated and in the same zoning district. - (5) That the requested variance will not be contrary to the spirit and intent of this Zoning Ordinance.